annaurbaniak18/annaurbaniak18/README.md

 * My on-line CV written in HTML/CSS
 In June 2022 I participated in GoIT one week maraton during wich I learn how to create an on-line CV in HTML & CSS.
 On-line version can be found here:

 * Restaurant Bills- Simply aplication that allows you to settle a joint bill in a restaurant.
-(JavaScript).